cocoricodai/cocoricodai/README.md

 Hi I'm Colin 👋

-I'm 19 and I'm student.
+I'm 20 and I'm student.
-I study at the HEH in the IT section.
+I study at the HEH (Haute École en Hainaut) in the IT section.

-I have already learned to code in C, C# and WebDev.
+I have already learned to code in C, C#, Python and WebDev.